Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ![](img/spectrum.jpg)

+^ S: Most important thing from this talk
-^ S: This will help you be a superhero to your users It'll help you have more humans, on more devices and browsers, under more conditions Inclusive Design is a powerful tool thing that will help you do this (Dis)ability is a spectrum, like screen size is for responsive web design
+This will help you be a superhero to your users / players It'll help you have more humans, on more devices and browsers, under more conditions Inclusive Design is a powerful tool thing that will help you do this

 ---